Roku Express Plus$39.99

 Roku Express Plus Review

 The Roku Express Plus (3910) is a streaming device that was released in October 2017 (R).
 This device is not a stick or a dongle.
 It is a tiny set-top box that needs to be visible to be used.
 The Express Plus is the best way to connect an older TV without HDMI connections to a streaming device to access popular cord-cutting services such as Netflix, Sling TV, fuboTV, and others.

 Roku Express+ Hardware

 The Express+ streaming device connects in two different ways: via an HDMI cable or with analog AV cables with red, white, and yellow connections (included).
 The device must be powered by using a micro USB adapter and cable or you can power the Express via the USB port on your TV; however, this will slow down the device.
 Micro USB adapter and cables are included.

 The device is powered by a two-core ARM Cortex A53 processor with 512MB RAM.
 The device has an 802.11 (b/g/n compatible) single-band wireless antenna so it can only connect to the 2.4 GHz Wi-Fi band and not the 5 GHz band.

 Also included is the standard Roku remote without voice controls.
-The remote uses IR, so you’ll need to be within line of sight of the box, unlike newer devices which rely on Bluetooth.
+The remote uses IR, so you’ll need to be within line of sight of the box, unlike newer devices that rely on Bluetooth.
 The remote is matte black and very lightweight.
 The remote contains directional arrow buttons, a back, and home button, and also has reverse, fast-forward, and play buttons.